TinPotter/JoyByteStudios/README.md

-# spaghettigame
+# JoyByte Studios
-A website about the game "Spaghetti game"
+A website about the development team "JoyByte"